 Recent rains have created very wet soil conditions in parts of Kansas.
-Some corn remains to be planted (about 50 percent as of April 25, 2016).
-Weekly and two-week precipitation summaries are presented in Figure 1.
-The forecast the coming week is also showing potential chances of rain across the state, presenting a challenge for planting the remaining corn acres and for starting soybean planting in eastern and central Kansas (Fig. 2).
+Some corn remains to be planted (about 38 percent as of April 30, 2017).
+Weekly and monthly precipitation summaries are presented in Figure 1.
+The forecast for the coming week is showing potential for drier conditions through about Wednesday May 10, so producers will be gearing up again to plant their remaining corn acres and begin soybean planting in eastern and central Kansas (Fig. 2).

 What should producers expect if they plant corn into soils that are too wet, and what can they do to minimize any problems?

 It is best, of course, to allow time for the soil to dry adequately before tillage or planting operations if at all possible.
 Wet conditions will make the soil more susceptible to compaction.
 Tilling some soils when they are too wet can produce large, persistent clods, complicate planting, reduce herbicide effectiveness, and destroy the seedbed.
 Also, compaction can occur in the seed furrow itself, restricting proper root development (also diminishing nutrient accessibility) and early plant growth.

 If soils remain or become unusually wet after the corn has emerged, corn may look sickly for a while.
 Saturated soils inhibit root growth, leaf area expansion, and photosynthesis because of the lack of oxygen and cooler soil temperatures.
 Yellow leaves indicate a slowing of photosynthesis and plant growth.
 Leaves and sheaths may turn purple from accumulation of sugars if photosynthesis continues but growth is slowed.
 For further details on these points check the companion article in this issue of the eUpdate: “Effect of standing water and saturated soils on corn growth and yield.”